Joseph M. Siegel: Ordination and ministry

-Siegel was a member of the Presbyteral Council for nine years, including three years as chairman, and was appointed to the Diocesan College of Consultors.
-He also served as director of continuing formation for priests, a member of the Diocesan Vocation Board, a member of the Priest Personnel Board, and dean of Eastern Will County.
-Within the Catholic Conference of Illinois, Siegel served on the Executive Committee as a priest representative and was chair of the Catholics for Life Department.
-He chaired the Steering Committee for the Joliet Diocesan Year of the Eucharist and Eucharistic Congress, and is a member of the Bishops Respect Life Advisory Board.
+Siegel was appointed pastor of Visitation Parish in Elmhurst, Illinois, in 2004.
+He would remain there for the next six years.Siegel was a member of the presbyteral council for nine years, including three years as chair, and was appointed to the college of consultors.
+He also served as director of continuing formation for priests, a member of the vocation board, a member of the priest personnel board, and dean of Eastern Will County.

+Within the Catholic Conference of Illinois, Siegel served on the executive committee as a priest representative and was chair of the Catholics for Life Department.
+He chaired the steering committee for the Joliet Year of the Eucharist and the eucharistic congress.
+Siegel is a member of the Bishops Respect Life Advisory Board.

-Siegel is a Fourth Degree Knight of Columbus and a member of the Knights of the Holy Sepulchre.
+Siegel is a fourth degree Knight of Columbus and a member of the Knights of the Holy Sepulchre.
 He was the state chaplain for the Knights of Columbus' Illinois State Council.